A comparison between open source host firmware solutions and closed source UEFI

 This whitepaper will make the case that UEFI firmware and more specifically EDK2 based solutions, be it open or the more ubiquitous closed ones, are hurting business by driving up cost, delaying time to market, while at the same time are the cause of more security problems.
 This whitepaper will contrast this UEFI status quo with other existing solutions like LinuxBoot in combination with coreboot, which fully embrace open source development, are scoring better on all those metrics.
 This is both due to design decisions and the related development models.

 To make this case it is first necessary to untangle the notion of host firmware.
-Everything that resides in the host firmware is called host firmware.
+Everything that resides in the host flash boot medium is called host firmware.
 Silicon designs got more complicated and more integrated so naturally more and more firmware components are currently being placed in that host firmware flash.
 While the case for open source could likely be made for all the components on that flash, the focus of this whitepaper will be on the firmware that is run on the main CPU.
 On x86 systems a big part of silicon initialization is happening in that code.
 It’s good to further differentiate this into silicon specific hardware initialization and more generic hardware initialization and drivers that are used to load an operating system be it from disk or network.
 This roughly matches the UEFI PEI phase (silicon specific init) and UEFI DXE phase (load OS phase).

 Part 1: UEFI DXE vs LinuxBoot